crashoverride777/swifty-ads/README.md

 # Set-Up

+- Step 1: Copy the Ads.swift file into your project

-- Step 1: Copy the google framework folder found in the sample project into your own project or download the latest version from googles website (https://developers.google.com/admob/ios/download)
+- Step 2: Copy the google framework folder found in the sample project into your own project or download the latest version from googles website (https://developers.google.com/admob/ios/download)

-- Step 2: Copy the Ads.swift file into your project

-- Step 3: In your project you will need to add multiple frameworks for AdMob to work.
-So  lets go through them as listed by Google (https://developers.google.com/admob/ios/quick-start?hl=en
+- Step 3: Add the Google framework to your prohect.
+Go to Targets - BuildPhases - LinkedBinaries and click the + button and than press the "Add Other" button and search your computer for the folder you copied at Step 2 containing the googleframework file.
+Once you done that search for googleframework and add it, your linkedBinaries should now say 1.

+- Step 4: Add the other frameworks needed.
+Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration (https://developers.google.com/admob/ios/quick-start?hl=en
  ).
-Go to Targets - BuildPhases - LinkedBinaries and click the + button and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration

-- Step 4: Add the Google framework itself.
- Click the + button again and than press the "Add Other" button and search your project for the folder you copied at Step 2 containing the googleframework file.
-Once you added that file search for it as you did in step 3 and add it.
 This should bring your total linked binary (framework) count to 12

 - Step 5: In your AppDelegate.swift underneath ```import UIKit``` write the following
 ```swift